notbrood/randomuselessfacts/README.md

 <if not visible github is bugged>
 ## Installation

-Install randomuselessfacts by downloading the below!
+Install randomuselessfacts by downloading from the below link!

 ## 🚀 About Me
 I'm a flutter developer!
 Check my profile if you like this project!